 “Dependency refers to the logical and constraint-based relationship between interrelated tasks.
 This software engineering term shows the order in which you need to perform those tasks.
 Dependencies come up in every planning, development, and decision-making meeting.
 Ideally predetermined, the tasks can be predecessors or successors to the other tasks.”

-Dependency, in product management, describes a relationship between two tasks that must be executed in a certain order.
+In product management, dependency means a relationship between two tasks that teams must execute in a particular order.

-If task A is dependent on another task B, it is imperative that task B should be completed first in order to begin task A.
+If task A is dependent on another task B, teams must complete task B first to begin task A.

-This situation frequently arises in cross-functional teams, where development in one area is dependent on the completion of certain parts of initiatives in a different area.
+This situation frequently arises in cross functional teams, where development in one area depends on completing certain parts of initiatives in a different place.

-Thus, it is important that dependencies must be clearly mapped and planned to avoid any disruptions to overall product development.
+Thus, teams must map the dependencies and plan to avoid disruptions to overall product development.

 Types of Dependencies

-Finish to Start is the most common dependency between two tasks.
-It implies that a task should first finish entirely before the other one can start.
+Finish to start is the most common dependency between two tasks.
+It implies that a task should first finish before the other one can start.

 An FF dependency implies that a dependent task can only finish after its predecessor finishes.

-The dependent task’s start does not need to rely on the predecessor’s start.
-It can begin before, after, or even at the same time as its predecessor.
+The start of the dependent task does not need to rely on the predecessor’s opening.
+It can begin before, after, or even simultaneously as its predecessor.

-The dependent task can only start after its predecessor has started in an SS-type dependency.
+The dependent task can only start after its predecessor has begun in an SS-type dependency.